akkartik/teliva/README.md

 undoing changes and so on.
 The emphasis will be on maximizing hackability rather than functionality.
 I plan to be extremely parsimonious in taking on further dependencies.
-It should need just a Linux (or maybe some other Unix?) kernel, a C compiler, 12kLoC of Lua in this repo, ncurses.
+It should need just a Linux (or maybe some other Unix?) kernel, a C compiler, 12kLoC of Lua in this repo, maybe a couple more basic C libraries.

 ## Isn't this just an IDE?